blaaycub/blaaycub/README.md

 - 👀 I’m interested in Data Acquisition and Analysis
 - 🌱 I’m currently working on a OTA web scraper
 - 💞️ I’m looking to collaborate on data science projects pertaining to financial analysis, business forecasting, short term rentals and property management.
-- 📫 How to reach me - email: bdmullen11@gmail.com
+- 📫 How to reach me - email: bdmullen11@gmail.com / linkedin: https://www.linkedin.com/in/blakemullen/

 <!---
 blaaycub/blaaycub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.